saltsthlm/retros/WalkAndTalk.md

+**PLEASE NOTE** This repository has move [here](https://appliedtechnology.github.io/retros/) We will keep these here for awhile before we remove them, but we don't update these

 # Retrospective script - the walk & talk

 The purpose of this, and every retrospective, is to help us to improve by coming up with a few concrete improvement actions that we can complete / test / do until the next retrospective.
 Small, concrete actions are preferred before large lofty goals that we don't reach anytime soon.
 There will be another retrospective in a few weeks.

 This particular retrospective is an outdoors-y exercise that is easy going and requires little preparation.
 This retrospective also is very low facilitation-impact needed - so you can be part of the retrospective too!